23W-GBAC/safrinfaizz/README.md

 soursce:chatGPT

+**Automation:**

+ I encountered a challenge while working on a headline for my blog.
+The issue arose when I needed to include  instructions,ingredients and measurmnets in a visually appealing format.
+To enhance the presentation, I decided to utilize a Markdown table. it's not claiming to be a perfect automation solution.
+Instead, it represents a  step towards automation, I'm eager to explore how I can integrate it into my blog post.

 ## A Nostalgic Culinary Tale: Lemon Rice and Childhood Bonds

 Hailing from Kerala but raised in the vibrant tapestry of Tamil Nadu, my childhood memories are intertwined with the warmth of friendship and the enchanting aroma of South Indian cuisine.
 Among the dishes that colored my youthful days, Lemon Rice stands out as a beacon of nostalgia